bwya77/O365-Report-Excel-COM-Interface/README.md

 For my report, I wanted to make sure it could do at least the following:

 1. Make a separate WorkSheet for each report
-2. Each WorkSheet will have a nice, clean heading
+1. Each WorkSheet will have a nice, clean heading 1.Report the following:
-3. Report the following:
 	1. Licensed Mailboxes
 	1. Users with licenses
 	1. Display Name

-Friendly License Name
+1. Friendly License Name
 If no friendly name found, just use the AccountSkuID Primary E-Mail Addresses
 Alias E-Mail Addresses
 Groups
 Group Name